-Being the 10th tallest building in London most people catch a glimpse of 30 St Mary Axe, or more commonly known as The Gherkin, towering over the city on a regular basis.
+Being the 10th tallest building in London most people catch a glimpse of 30 St Mary Axe, the skyscraper more commonly known as The Gherkin, towering over the city on a regular basis.
 Whether gazing up at the strangely shaped building whilst strolling around the city, peering across from Sushisamba or Duck & Waffle in the Heron Tower, or looking down from the View from the Shard, The Gherkin is a significant part of London’s iconic skyline.
-However what many don’t know is that the Gherkin is not only offices, but too hosts a beautiful restaurant and bar.